 When I think of the rate of return on a property, I often think of the game Monopoly (my childhood favorite!)
 We all wanted Park Place and Boardwalk.
 The problem was the cost of entry AND THEN the cost of building houses and hotels.
 The cost of “building” houses and hotels is significantly more than any other area and after you build houses (or in this case renovate) it would take a bit longer to get your investment back.
-Check out this blog post on an investment opportunity in Port Orchard, WA.

 When thinking about buying in more expensive neighborhoods (In Tacoma, think of Proctor, Old Town and North Slope), you will see a much lower rate of return.
 On the contrary, you will see higher appreciation year-over-year and potentially fewer vacancies. but if you aren’t planning on selling in the near future, this doesn’t matter.

 Be realistic with location.
 Proximity to your primary residence is a huge factor when making the right investment, especially if you plan to be your own landlord.